jjvanzon/Circular-Language-Spec/spec/commands/creation-behavior-of-commands.md

 ### No Circular Command Creation

 Another reason why private contents of a call are only created just before the call is run, is because this prevents circular creation of commands.
 Some command may call another command and that command may call the first one again.
-Command calls are usually private, so if you might create all possible command calls, you end up creating an endless recurrence of command creations, while in reality, the recurrence might be broken by some conditional execution of one of the command calls.
+Command calls are usually private, so if you might create all possible command calls, you end up creating an endless recurrence of command creations

+![](images/3.%20Creation%20Behavior%20Of%20Commands.027.png)

+while in reality, the recurrence might be broken by some conditional execution of one of the command calls.
 Creating private contents of command calls prevents this circular creation and only creates a command object when it might actually run.

-#### Diagram

-The concept of No Circular Command Creation has already been explained in the article *No Circular Command Creation*.
-The current article shows what circular creation could look like

-![](images/3.%20Creation%20Behavior%20Of%20Commands.027.png)

 ### No Private Contents in a Call in a Definition

-A definition is always dormant, and never runs.
-So also the *calls* inside a definition might never run.
-Therefore, the private contents of calls inside a definition are *never* created.
-A call in a definition never shows the call’s private contents.
-The call at most shows its parameters, so the public contents of the command call.
-Only the *definition* of the called command might show private contents.
-So you might hop to the definition of a call to see the private contents of the command.

-Not creating a call’s private contents before it even runs, takes away discussion about when to display and when not to display a command’s private contents.

-Bear in mind, that when an executable object might not redirect its definition, it has to define its own private contents, because nothing else defines its private contents but he himself.
-But *calls inside* such a definition, only have their *public* contents are created again.

-#### Diagram

-This section repeats the story, but now demonstrates the concept using diagrams.

 A definition is always dormant, and never runs.
 So also the *calls* inside a definition might never run.